What are the risk factors for Waldenstrom macroglobulinemia?

 WM is more common among whites than among African Americans.
 In contrast, multiple myeloma is about twice as common among African Americans as white Americans.
 The reasons for these differences are not known.

-A recent study has shown that people with chronic hepatitis C infection develop WM more than twice as often as people without the virus.
+Some studies have found that people with chronic hepatitis C infection might be more likely to develop WM than people without the virus.
+But not all studies have found such a link.